f6p/torrent-ratio-faker/USAGE.markdown

         127.0.0.1

-and port to (unless you specified differend port):
+and port to (unless you specified other port):

         7666